Meet The Team

 Emily Bayne- Member since 2011, Emily fell in love with the world of Chincoteague Ponies after riding one of her favorite ponies, Teaguer.
 Emily started training under Kerra Johnson in 2011, and continues to train under her today.
 Emily has done clinics with Molly Kinnamon, and performed with the drill team at the Chincoteague Pony Center, Fair Hill International, the Delaware Horse Expo and the Virginia State Fair.
 When Emily is not riding, you can find her managing Ruby Tuesday.
 Emily is also the proud mother to her one year old daughter.

 Megan Taylor- Drill Team member for 8 years, Megan's favorite pony to ride on drill is Misty's Icicle.
 Megan is a proud owner of her very own Chincoteague Pony, bred by Kendy Allen, Breezy (pictured left).
 Megan is thrilled to be a part of the drill team and strives to show the world how special Chincoteague ponies are.
 In July of this year, Megan took Breezy to her first event at Fair Hill and was thrilled to place second in Intro Rider.
 Megan's appearances include Fair Hill International, the Delaware Horse Expo, and the Virginia State Fair.

-Sundene Lodge- Junior rider to the drill team, Sundene has been riding ponies and horses for seven years and has been riding with the Chincoteague Pony Drill Team for one year.
+Sundene Lodge- Sundene has been riding ponies and horses for seven years and has been riding with the Chincoteague Pony Drill Team for three years.
 Her favorite Chincoteague pony is Blackout.
 Sundene also spends time with the Harness Horse Youth Foundation and has driven ponies in harness races at The Meadowlands and Harrington Raceway.
 Although riding is one of her favorite pastimes, she also enjoys volleyball, surfing, and hiking, and she looks forward to a career working with horses in the future.